yushiangfu/study-notes/i2c.md

 From the application's perspective, we prepare the 'message' and pass it to the device file; the driver then takes over and operates on the hardware.
 Though a message can only be either read- or write-type, we can send a list of messages with different types for the driver to handle at once.
-Read-type messages will collect data from the slave device and transfer them back to the application.
+Read-type messages communicate data from the slave device back to the user space application.

 - Read-type message
   - slave: where to read from